 As the child of an Army officer, Johnson lived on Army bases in Germany, Georgia, Texas, and Wyoming.
 The family eventually settled in San Antonio, Texas, where Johnson first attracted baseball scouts at Alamo Heights High School.
 Johnson first went to Texas A&M, where he played shortstop for “the greatest coach in the world, Tom Chandler, a real classic who taught me real respect for the game, and gave me an opportunity to show what I could do.”2 After two years at College Station, where he also played guard for the varsity basketball team, Johnson entertained suitors from several major-league teams before signing with the Orioles.
 Scouts Dee Phillips and Jim Russo visited Johnson right after his last college game, and made a deal for a $25,000 bonus.3

 After signing with the Orioles, Johnson joined the Stockton club in the California League.
 As a 19-year-old in 1962, he hit .309 as the club’s shortstop, and became one of the best prospects in a system loaded with young talent.
 The next year he played under Earl Weaver at Elmira (Eastern League) and hit .326 before earning a promotion to Triple-A Rochester in July.
-The International League proved a bit tougher (.246 in 63 games) and the move also caused him to shift to second base, a position he took to very well.
+The International League proved a bit tougher (.246 in 63 games) and the move also caused him to play regularly at second base, a position he took to very well.
 He returned to Rochester in 1964 and hit .264 with 19 home runs, playing both middle infield positions, and developing as one of the more promising infielders in the minor leagues.
 Baltimore was a fine team, and Johnson’s path was blocked by shortstop Luis Aparicio and second baseman Jerry Adair, both defensive stalwarts.
 Johnson made the club in 1965 and backed up at second, short, and third (manned by Brooks Robinson) for half a season before the Orioles decided to send him back to Rochester.
 He hit just .170 in 47 at bats in the big time, but .301 back in Triple-A.

 In the spring of 1966 Orioles manager Hank Bauer turned the second-base job over to Johnson, bypassing incumbent Adair, who had held the job for five years.
 The promotion could have been temporary, but Adair complained enough to cause the Orioles to deal him to the White Sox in June.
 Johnson played in 131 games in 1966, and hit .257 with seven home runs.
 He drew raves for his defense and provided hope for his offense.
 “We feel,” said general manager Harry Dalton, “that this boy is going to be a big hitter among big-league second basemen.
 He has done everything now that we have asked him to do.
 He has the intelligence to apply himself.”4 The Orioles also won the pennant in 1966, and Johnson’s .286 average in the World Series contributed to the sweep of the Los Angeles Dodgers.
 Johnson earned the distinction of being the batter who got the final hit off Sandy Koufax, a single in Game Three.